-Peggy Stover, associate professor of marketing at the Tippie College of Business and director of the Undergraduate Marketing Institute, spent the last nine years working with the Office of Community Engagement on various projects that partnered students with communities in Iowa.
+Peggy Stover, associate professor of marketing at the Tippie College of Business and director of the Undergraduate Marketing Institute, spent the last nine years working with the Office of Community Engagement on various projects that partnered with student communities in Iowa.

 Stover said that there are many reasons for students to consider signing up for courses that include a community engagement component.